-Different ways in which creation of Zombie can be prevented
+Different ways in which the creation of Zombie can be Prevented

 2. By ignoring the SIGCHLD signal : When a child is terminated, a corresponding SIGCHLD signal is delivered to the parent, if we call the ‘signal(SIGCHLD,SIG_IGN)’, then the SIGCHLD signal is ignored by the system, and the child process entry is deleted from the process table.
 Thus, no zombie is created.
 However, in this case, the parent cannot know about the exit status of the child.